ECHOEProject/echoe/doc/documentation.md

 - A flattened, plaintext transformation
 - An ebook of the corpus based on the same transformation settings
 - This user manual
-- A handful of metadata files extracted from the corpus and used for [ECHOE Online](https://echoe.uni-goettingen.de)
+- A selection of metadata files extracted from the corpus
-- A `misc/` folder with (1) the ODD containing ECHOE's TEI schema and documentation; (2) several sample XSLT transformation stylesheets to assist users with their own transformation efforts; and (3) a CSS stylesheet allowing users to use the XML corpus as a semidiplomatic reading corpus locally in their web browsers.
+- A `misc/` folder with (1) the ODD containing ECHOE's TEI schema and its formal documentation; (2) several sample XSLT transformation stylesheets users may adapt or consult for their own transformation purposes; and (3) a CSS stylesheet allowing users to access the XML corpus as a semidiplomatic reading corpus locally in their web browsers.

 Please observe that neither the plaintext corpus nor the ebook retains the richness of the XML corpus, as these attempt to render only the readings intended by the most recent scribal reviser prior to c.\ 1200, but also silently emend readings following the editors' understanding of the text.
 Punctuation, capitalization, and virtually all metadata are absent from these output formats.
-The rendering produced by our CSS stylesheet similarly is just one possible way of displaying the text with a larger selection of metadata, and limited somewhat by the capabilities of CSS; users may find that spacing in particular is occasionally imperfectly rendered, as CSS has no formal way of disregarding internode spacing.
+The rendering produced by our CSS stylesheet similarly is just one possible way of displaying the text retaining a larger selection of metadata, and limited somewhat by the capabilities of CSS; users may find that spacing in particular is occasionally imperfectly rendered, as CSS has no formal way of disregarding internode spacing.

 # Creating ECHOE